apollographql/apollo/docs/source/tutorial/queries.md

  Time to accomplish: _15 Minutes_

 Apollo Client simplifies fetching data from a graph API because it intelligently caches your data, as well as tracks loading and error state.
 In the previous section, we learned how to fetch a sample query with Apollo Client without using a view integration.
-In this section, we'll learn how to use the `useQuery` Hook from `@apollo/react-hooks` to fetch more complex queries and execute features like pagination.
+In this section, we'll learn how to use the `useQuery` hook from `@apollo/react-hooks` to fetch more complex queries and execute features like pagination.

 ## The useQuery hook